What is it?

 Absentee Payroll (AP) funding is a grant to help employers defray the manpower costs incurred when they send their employees for certifiable skills training during working hours.

 You can now easily apply for absentee payroll through the Enterprise Job Skills (EPJS) Portal.
-Click here to access the portal and guide.
+Please click here for the Absentee Payroll Claim Onboarding Guide.

 Organisations who register their staff for applicable courses with EON will be able to claim the following amount, based on the respective criteria: